YulinZhu0927/MauBa/README.md

-While prompt-based methods have shown initial potential for enabling large language models (LLMs) to control unmanned aerial vehicles (UAVs), they suffer from limited flexibility, inadequate visual perception, and low code generation accuracy—often leading to hallucinated outputs due to static templates and rigid API wrappers.
+While prompt-based methods have shown initial potential for enabling large language models (LLMs) to control unmanned aerial vehicles (UAVs), they suffer from limited flexibility, inadequate visual perception, and low code generation accuracy—often leading to hallucinated outputs due to static templates and rigid API wrappers.
 To address these limitations, we propose MauBa, a multi-agent coordination framework for zero-shot vision-language UAVs control.
 MauBa comprises three collaborative agents—Supervisor, Coder, and Tracker—that jointly decompose and execute natural language instructions.
-The Supervisor manages task delegation and dialogue context; the Coder utilizes a vectorized API knowledge base with Retrieval-Augmented Generation (RAG) for precise code synthesis; and the Tracker performs object detection and spatial localization via visual grounding.
+The Supervisor manages task delegation and dialogue context; the Coder utilizes a vectorized API knowledge base with Retrieval-Augmented Generation (RAG) for precise code synthesis; and the Tracker performs object detection and spatial localization via visual grounding.
 Without any fine-tuning,